-The survey revealed that the prevalence of MDR-TB (14.39%) and overall drug resistance (44.04%) among patients in the Hulunbuir area of Inner Mongolia surpassed the rates reported in a drug resistance survey conducted among four provinces in northwest China between 2005 and 2011 (11.29% and 27.90%, respectively) and the national baseline survey (39.12% drug resistance rate) [7, 8].
+The survey revealed that the prevalence of MDR-TB (14.39%) and overall drug resistance (44.04%) among patients in the Hulunbuir area of Inner Mongolia between 2015 and 2017 surpassed the rates reported in a drug resistance survey conducted among four provinces in northwest China between 2005 and 2011 (11.29% and 27.9%, respectively) and the national baseline survey (39.12% drug resistance rate) [7, 8].
 These findings indicate a potentially higher drug resistance rate among patients with TB in the Hulunbuir area compared with other regions.
-The survey ranked the drug resistance rates of various anti-TB drugs as follows: isoniazid (24.13%), RIF (23.98%), streptomycin (23.84%), and ethambutol (11.48%).
-These rankings were highly similar to the reported drug resistance rates of acid-fast bacilli-positive samples in the Inner Mongolia region, according to Feng and He.
-[4].
+The survey ranked the drug resistance rates of various anti-TB drugs as follows: isoniazid (24.13%), RIF (23.98%), streptomycin (23.84%) and ethambutol (11.48%).
+These rankings closely corresponded to the reported drug resistance rates of acid-fast bacilli-positive samples in the Inner Mongolia region, as reported by Feng et al. [4].
 The high resistance rate for streptomycin is notable, as TB treatment guidelines recommend its limited use.
-However, current guidelines that advocate for reduced use of streptomycin may unintentionally withhold a potentially lifesaving, inexpensive and readily available drug from certain patients with drug-resistant TB.
-Isoniazid and RIF are the most commonly used first-line oral anti-TB drugs, noted for their strong bactericidal effects, antimicrobial activity and low toxicity [9].
-The appearance and progression of the resistant strain of Mtb depends largely on the selection of genetic mutations, which the Mycobacterium population exploits under selective pressure to favor antibiotic resistance.
+However, current guidelines that advocate for reduced use of streptomycin may unintentionally withhold a potentially lifesaving, inexpensive, and readily available drug from certain patients with drugresistant TB.
+Isoniazid and RIF are the most commonly used first-line oral anti-TB drugs, characterized by their strong bactericidal effects, antimicrobial activity, and low toxicity [9].
+The appearance and progression of the resistant strain of Mtb depends largely on the genetic mutant selection.
+The Mycobacterium population takes advantage of the arising mutants under selective pressure and ensures its survival by choosing antibiotic resistance as the predominant trait.
 This study's OR analysis emphasizes the heightened risk of drug-resistant TB in patients aged 20-40 years and those undergoing retreatment, informing tailored clinical strategies.
 These findings provide actionable insights for healthcare providers to enhance treatment adherence and outcomes in these high-risk groups.

-The virulence of Mtb, genetic factors of the host, HIV infection, and incomplete treatment of patients all contribute to the outbreak of drug-resistant TB [10].
-Studies have revealed that risk factors for drug-resistant TB include monotherapy resulting from intermittent treatment, actual monotherapy due to irrational combination therapy, as well as insufficient drug concentrations leading to ineffective treatment [11].
-Therefore, in the diagnosis and treatment of patients with TB, it is crucial to prioritize strict adherence to drug use principles and rational use of anti-TB drugs, particularly first-line medications.
+The virulence of Mycobacterium, genetic factors of the host, HIV infection, and incomplete treatment of patients all contribute to the outbreak of drug-resistant TB [10].
+Studies have revealed that risk factors for drug-resistant TB include monotherapy resulting from intermittent treatment, actual monotherapy due to irrational combination therapy and insufficient drug concentration leading to ineffective treatment [11].
+Therefore, in the diagnosis and treatment of patients with TB, it is crucial to prioritize strict adherence to drug use principles and the rational utilization of anti-TB drugs, particularly first-line medications.

-In this survey, the proportions of monodrug resistance, MDR and polydrug resistance among newly diagnosed patients were 21.37%, 6.87%, and 7.12%, respectively, indicating possible transmission of drug resistance in the community [12].
+In this survey, the proportions of mono-drug resistance, MDR and poly-drug resistance among newly diagnosed patients were 21.37%, 6.87% and 7.12%, respectively, indicating possible transmission of drug resistance in the community [12].
 Phenotypic DST is considered the gold standard for DST in China.
 However, TB laboratory tests in primary hospitals mainly consist of time-consuming methods, such as modified acid-fast staining and acid-fast culture [13, 14].
-Current clinical practice relies on early anti-TB treatment principles similar to those for MDR-TB.
-However, these treatment regimens lack phenotypic DST results for
+Current clinical practice relies on early anti-TB treatment principles that are essentially similar to those for MDR-TB.
+However, these treatment regimens lack phenotypic DST results for other drugs.
+Consequently, when resistance to these drugs arises, it significantly impacts treatment efficacy and prognosis.
+Additionally, the analysis reveals that drug-resistant TB patients in the Hulunbuir area are distributed differently between newly diagnosed and retreatment patients.
+Several studies have demonstrated that drug resistance patterns vary between newly diagnosed and previously treated patients, potentially due to differences in drug exposure history and patient compliance [15].
+Therefore, it is crucial to consider the characteristics of these patient populations in the clinical diagnosis and treatment process and choose appropriate individualized treatment plans based on specific situations, emphasizing the importance of drug guidance to enhance compliance.